Here is an informal snapshot of what the GDPR (General Data Protection Regulation) requires from everyone concerned from 25 May 2018:

 If you receive personal data from an organisation such as Radian, the law expects you to look after it carefully, whether it’s on paper or digital form (laptop, USB stick, cloud storage…).
 You should keep it no longer than needed for the job, making sure that guarantees, invoices and the like are securely archived.
 You can pass on personal data to a subcontractor only with Radian’s written permission, remembering that your sub contractor must follow the same rules.
 If you suspect loss or theft, you should notify Radian as soon as you can.

-Broadly, the new legislation confirms what would already have been best practice required under existing law, while responding to changes in technology over the last 20 years.
+Broadly, the new legislation confirmed what would already have been best practice required under existing law, while responding to changes in technology over the last 20 years.
 A significant addition is the principle of joint responsibility for safekeeping shared personal data, with higher penalties for failure to do so.

 For more detailed information, we strongly encourage you to check directly with the ICO (Information Commissioner’s Office).
 The ICO website includes a section for smaller businesses with a checklist.
 You can also find guidance for specific situations here, for example concerning children, health records or CCTV.